tomkadwill/tomkadwill.github.io/contact.md

 I'd love to hear feedback or feature requests regarding these projects.
 Also, please contact me with any bugs or support requests.

 ### Blog Posts or Videos
-If you'd like talk about one of my blog posts of videos, please send me an email.
+If you'd like talk about one of my blog posts or videos, please send me an email.
 If you need help with something, email me and I'll try to help.